Like this property?

 2 hours and 15 minutes from Dalaman airport

-Maid service is provided on a daily basis for light cleaning, with towels and bed linen changed every two days.
+Maid service is provided midweek for light cleaning, with towels and bed linen changed every 3 days.
 This property is not suited to very young or those with limited mobility due to a steep hillside location.

 Sogut – it’s hard to spell, difficult to say, nobody has heard of it and it’s not easy to get there and that is what makes this peaceful retreat hugely desirable.
 This is the place to really relax, unwind and take a step back in time to a more simple life.
 Villa Saranda situated at the top of the hill is not overlooked at all, you have absolute privacy and an exceptional view.
 The most distant island is the Greek island of Symi – and this area is known as the Symi Gulf – the others are small Turkish islands with no habitation but with plenty of good swimming and snorkelling around them.